Sectorr/Docs/controllers.md

 }
 ```

-Every controller needs to extends the base <code class="language-php">Controller</code> class.
+Every controller needs to extend the base <code class="language-php">Controller</code> class.
 If you need some basic functionality or variables in every controller, you can put this in the <code class="language-php">Controller</code> class.
 You should also define the <code class="language-php">namespace</code> of the controller, otherwise you will get a controller not found exception.
 The controller's methods depend on the defined method names in the <code class="language-php">app/routes.php</code> file.

 ### Returning a view with variable data
 Usually you will return a view from your controller and pass some variable data to it, what you might want to do is pass the logged in user as an object to your view: